-Moving into a new apartment is an exciting time.
+Moving into a new apartment in Washington DC is exciting.
 You’re starting a new chapter, getting a fresh start, and ready to take on the world.
 Congrats!

 Where to Look for Budget Home Furnishings

 When you looked at furniture online or in stores, you probably saw price ranges in the thousands.

 Now, if you’re wondering how you could possibly afford to furnish your new apartment like that, you’re not the only one.

 Don’t worry.
 It is possible.
 You may just be looking in all the wrong places.

 Sure, you might be able to find great deals at those places during an end-of-season clearance sale, but it’s otherwise best to steer clear of luxury name brands.

 There are plenty of other ways to find furniture, and many of them offer incredible deals.

 Here are some other, cheaper options for when you’re looking to furnish your new apartment.

 1. Garage and Yard Sales Are Your Friends